jordesign/wp-church-center/readme.txt

 v1.2.9
 - UPDATED: Introduce new style for selecting Card Type.
+- UPDATED: Add filters to the single card so we can change it addons?

 v1.2.8
 - BUG: make addon scripts exempt from being disabled